 Procurement consultancy support and legal support to ensure that the new contract is suitable and fit for purpose.
+This was drawn down to a nil balance in 2018-19.

 Supporting Leicestershire Families

 Contribution towards the Supporting Leicestershire Families service until March 2019.